kalscium/ketchup/rules.md

 - ## Precedence Index Lookup Array
 	- The precedence index lookup-table is an array of optional indexes into the ASA, with the indexes corresponding to each of the posible precedences
 	- When inserting a binary or unary right-aligned node, first iterate through the index lookup-table (terminating at the precedence of the node itself), and if it finds a node of a smaller precedence (`Some(idx)`) then insert the node to that index then increment all the index lookup-table entries of greater precedence by one
-	- If it can't find an entry of greater precedence in the index lookup-table (for equal precedence refer to node recursion), then simply insert to the end of the ASA (not push) (replace the last node)
+	- If it can't find an entry of greater precedence in the index lookup-table (for equal precedence refer to node association), then simply insert to the end of the ASA (not push) (replace the last node)
 	- Ensure that after **EVERY** operation on the ASA that **doesn't** involve an **operand node**, that the index lookup-table is updated with the correct index of the latest node
-- ## Node recursion
+- ## Node association
-	- The logic for handling the case where the precedence is equal during comparisions against another node is intentionally left out in the previous parts due to it deciding the recursion handed-ness of that node
+	- The logic for handling the case where the precedence is equal during comparisions against another node is intentionally left out in the previous parts due to it deciding the association of that node
-	- For left-recursion, when the precedences are equal, treat the inserted node as if it had a smaller precedence
+	- For left-association, when the precedences are equal, treat the inserted node as if it had a smaller precedence
-  - For right-recursion, when the precedences are equal, treat the inserted node as if it had a greater precedence
+  - For right-association, when the precedences are equal, treat the inserted node as if it had a greater precedence